John T. Bruchalski

 During his training, Dr. Bruchalski performed abortions out of a desire to help women, but realized abortion was not achieving the freedom, health, and happiness they sought.
 Dr. Bruchalski returned to the Catholic faith and felt God’s call to start a medical specialty practice that truly helped women.
 In 1994, Dr. Bruchalski founded Tepeyac in Fairfax, VA, committed to serving all women regardless of their beliefs, background, or financial situation.

-In 2000, he founded Divine Mercy Care, a non-profit organization that funds prenatal and postpartum care for approximately 30% of Tepeyac’s pregnant patients who are in financial need.
+In 2000, he founded Divine Mercy Care, a non-profit organization that funds prenatal care for approximately 30% of Tepeyac’s pregnant patients who are in financial need.

 Marie A. Anderson